thatrandomfrenchdude/external_sram_manager/README.md

 # SPI-based External SRAM Memory Manager

+##This code is a WORK IN PROGRESS
+Currently there are linker issues with my header file and the Arduino library, so I will most likely transition to a full-fledged embedded C implementation.

 ## Description
 This code maps and handles memory on external SRAM chips.
 This memory manager is limited to the number of chip selects available on the SPI master and the amount of memory on each chip.
 The project-specific memory configuration can be customized using the initialization method.